alphagov/govuk-developer-docs/source/manual/postgresql.html.md

 The archived transactions logs are based upon a "base" backup, which is taken every night.
 By default we rotate a new transaction log every 5 minutes, so in theory we can recover point in time backups to specific time and dates in this timeframe.

-To restore we can use the commands specified in the documentation: `backup-fetch` and `wal-fetch`.
+To restore we can use the commands specified in the WAL-E documentation: `backup-fetch` and `wal-fetch`.
 To make this easier, a script has been written to automate the restore of the very latest backup available(`/usr/local/bin/wal-e_restore`).
 The environmental variables which define the AWS credentials will need to be present.